 Advice: Before proceeding to apply the methods below, to resolve the Google Chrome error: "NET::ERR_CERT_AUTHORITY_INVALID", try the following:

-1. Make sure that you have the correct Date & Time settings.
+1. Ensure that your system has the correct Date & Time.

 2. If you own another computer/device in your place, then try to visit the website where your receive the "NET::ERR_CERT_AUTHORITY_INVALID " error, in order to make sure that the site you 're trying to visit is not blocked from your ISP.

 3. If you have setup a VPN connection, then disconnect from it.